fence-io/website/content/articles/networking/load-balancer-cilium-kind/index.md

     link/ether 02:42:c4:e4:5f:7e brd ff:ff:ff:ff:ff:ff
 6: vethf413b4a@if5: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue master br-38055463db3c state UP mode DEFAULT group default
     link/ether 0a:86:ac:2a:fe:a5 brd ff:ff:ff:ff:ff:ff link-netnsid 1
+8: vethb9242a9@if7: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue master br-38055463db3c state UP mode DEFAULT group default
+    link/ether a2:11:09:57:4f:26 brd ff:ff:ff:ff:ff:ff link-netnsid 0
 …
 ```

+Let’s break down the configuration:

-**br-38055463db3c**: The bridge interface in the host level.
+**br-38055463db3c**: The bridge interface.

-**vethf413b4a@if5**: This is a virtual Ethernet interface (veth), it is paired with another veth interface in a linux network namespace of the container. `ethf413b4a` is connected to the bridge interface `br-38055463db3c`.
+**vethf413b4a@if5**: This is a virtual Ethernet interface (veth) named "vethf413b4a" It is paired with another veth interface in a network namespace (container).
+It is connected to the bridge interface "br-38055463db3c", this represents the link between the container and bridge  discussed previously.

+**vethb9242a9@if7**: Similar to the second interface, this is another veth interface named "vethb9242a9".
+It is paired with another veth interface in a network namespace (container).
+Also connected to the same bridge interface "br-38055463db3c".

-You can observe the traffic going in/out of the container by running `tcpdump -i vethf413b4a` on the host and run curl inside the container to access internet.
+This means the docker containers are linked to the host via the bridge network.
+You can observe the traffic going in/out of the containers by running `tcpdump -i vethf413b4a` and `tcpdump -i vethb9242a9` from your local host.

 To achieve similar connectivity on macOS host, we are going to use [docker mac net connect](https://github.com/chipmk/docker-mac-net-connect?tab=readme-ov-file#installation).
 This tool establishes a basic network tunnel between macOS and the Docker Desktop Linux VM. `docker-mac-net-connect` creates a virtual network interface (`utun`), acting as the bridge between your Mac and the Docker Desktop Linux VM.